-Gloss (shiny) vs Satin (semi gloss) vs Eggshell (flat matt), what’s best paint for Wood, Doors & Skirting Boards?
+Gloss (shiny) or Satin (semi gloss) or Eggshell (flat matt), what’s best paint for Wood, Doors & Skirting Boards?

 Choosing the correct interior paint finish debate lingers on…. and on….
-Hopefully, our paint review will give you a better insight.
+Our 2019 paint comparison will give you the ultimate painting guide and paint finish.

 Old school vs new school